PhilCorcoran/oracle-json/README.md

 `database` connection parameters for the ''oracle'' node module.
 The following options are used on the call to execute a procedure
 `noRespond` do not automatically respond to the client but save results of procedure as `res.locals.data`
-`request` use the object named from express e.g. `request:"query"` will use `req.query` as the input to the procedure `inputs` specifiy the input parameters in this object
+`request` use the object named from express as the input to the procedure e.g. `request:"query"` will use `req.query`
+`inputs` specifiy the input parameters explicitly in this object
 # Examples:

 The examples below assume the `express` module is also being used.